 These new spores are forced out through the leaf openings.
 Here, they are dislodged primarily by rain but also by wind, animals and people.
 This begins the infection anew.
 This process takes about 4 to 7 weeks.

 A single spore can produce four to six generations.
-An exponential increase of tens of thousands of spores is generated from the initial single infection.
+The initial single infection generates an exponential increase of tens of thousands of spores.

 There are many ways to prevent the spread of coffee rust.
 The most effective recommended measures include: